Chapel Emmanuel Railroad Car: History

 The Wheelers, who were the first missionaries aboard the Evangel were also the first to travel with Emmanuel.
 In 1895, the chapel car was sent into the shop for repainting and repairs, making it necessary for the Wheelers to vacate it while the work was done.
 While making their way home to Minnesota, the train they were aboard was involved in a wreck and Mr. Wheeler was killed.
 As a memorial to him, a stained glass window was created and mounted in the door leading to the living quarters section of the car.

 The car traveled in the Western and Northwestern states and territories until 1938, where it sat on a spur in South Fork, Colorado.
-In 1942, a decision was reached to move the aging chapel car to a Baptist camp at Swan Lake, South Dakota, where it sat for thirteen years before being sold for scrap.
+In 1942, a decision was reached to retire the aging chapel car to a Baptist camp at Swan Lake, South Dakota, where it served as a meeting room for thirteen years before being sold for scrap.
 The old car was then used for storage by an engineering company.
 While there, a carpenter for the Prairie Village park saw the car and realized its potential to be restored.
 The Emmanuel was added to the National Register of Historic Places in 1976 and was fully restored by 1982.
 Its permanent home is at Prairie Village.